turkilerimeliz/bargaining_power/README.md

 ## 📜 Citation
 For more detailed information, please refer to the full paper or contact the authors:
 - Aydemir, Abdurrahman B., and Meliz Tyurkileri.
-2024.
-Maternal Bargaining Power and Intergenerational Education Mobility [unpublished manuscript].
+2024. _Maternal Bargaining Power and Intergenerational Education Mobility_. [unpublished manuscript].